Neesonn/luckylogicit/README.md

 - **Troubleshooting Guide**: Modern, accessible, and mobile-friendly.
 Includes robust search, swipeable accordion on mobile, contextual tips, and step completion with ARIA/keyboard support.
 Legal disclaimer is now in the Terms under 'Use of Website'.
 - **Cookie Banner**: Now links to Privacy Policy, Cookie Policy, and Terms & Conditions for full compliance.
 - **Legal**: Disclaimer about troubleshooting guides is clearly stated in the Terms & Conditions (see 'Use of Website' section).

+### 🆕 Clone Tasks, Sticky Action Bar, and Change History

+- **Sticky Action Bar**: Now includes a modern red hamburger ("Other") menu with a "Clone" option, styled to match the action buttons.
+- **Clone Tasks Modal**: Lets you select any number of tasks from the current project and clone them to another project.
+Features a spacious, responsive, two-column layout for easy selection and navigation.
+- **Change History Logging**: When tasks are cloned, both the source and destination projects log the event in their change history (e.g., "Cloned 3 task(s) to project LLPR-011" and "Received 3 cloned task(s) from project LLPR-010").
+These entries are persisted to the backend and visible in the project history area.
+- **Modern Toast Notifications**: All clone actions use Chakra UI's toast system for non-blocking, visually appealing notifications.
+Success toasts include a direct link to the destination project.

 ---